 The Texas Juvenile Justice Department has unfortunately seen a rise in the number of teenagers who are arrested and detained for minor infractions such as truancy and curfew violations.
 The resulting detention can often lead to more risky behavior and actual criminal offenses that can have dire repercussions on the juvenile, the community, and their family.
 The cost of detention is additionally burdensome on the state, and therefore rehabilitating the juvenile is often the preferred and cost-effective method to juvenile penalties as it will prevent future crimes from occurring.

-If a young adult in your family has recently been arrested, it is important to contact Mary E. Conn Law as soon as possible.
+If a young adult in your family has recently been arrested, it is important to contact a Houston juvenile crime attorney as soon as possible.
 Juvenile offenses often appear to have little to no repercussions to family members, but in fact can lead to the same punishment ranges as any adult would face.
 Mary E. Conn is an experienced juvenile defense lawyer in Houston, handling all types of criminal defense, and understands how important it is to ensure juveniles are kept out of the prison system.
 Not only does prison incarceration result in a greater likelihood or recidivism, but juveniles often fare terribly in the prison system and are often subject to ongoing assaults by inmates.
 Contact us at our Houston, Texas offices today for your initial free consultation.